ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 **RISKING INJURY**

-A][s described on page 13, whenever one player is Knocked Down by another, be it as the result of a B ock action or some other, more devious trick, they become Prone and risk injury.
+As described on page 13, whenever one player is Knocked Down by another, be it as the result of a B ock action or some other, more devious trick, they become Prone and risk injury.
 Likewise, whenever a player Falls Over, most often caused by failing an